LiuYangMage/in-context-operator-networks/icon/README.md

 # In-Context Operator Networks (ICON)

-This repository contains the code associated with the paper titled "In-Context Operator Learning with Prompts for Differential Equation Problems" ([arXiv link](https://arxiv.org/pdf/2304.07993.pdf)).
+This folder contains the code associated with the paper titled ["In-Context Operator Learning with Data Prompts for Differential Equation Problems"](https://www.pnas.org/doi/10.1073/pnas.2310142120) published on *Proceedings of the National Academy of Sciences (PNAS)*.

 ## Environment Setup